-Language access services are provided to people who have limited ability to read, write or Speak English and wish to utilize services.
+Language access services are provided to people who have limited ability to read, write, or speak English and wish to utilize services.
 These services include interpreters and translation of documents.
-While the numbers and percentages of LEP persons in our service area is quite small we are sensitive to the potential need to service LEP individuals.
-Language assistance measures include but not limited to: I speak Cards, Basic Spanish for Transit Employees Books, Alta Vista Babel Fish for phrase translation.
+While the numbers and percentages of LEP persons in our service area is quite small, we are sensitive to the potential need to service LEP individuals.
+Language assistance measures include but are not limited to: I Speak Cards, Basic Spanish for Transit Employees Books, Alta Vista Babel Fish for phrase translation.

 Fremont & Custer County Transit Services

-Upper Arkansas Area Council of Governments subcontracts Demand-Response, Transit services in Fremont & Custer Counties.
+Upper Arkansas Area Council of Governments subcontracts Demand-Response Transit services in Fremont and Custer Counties.
 Demand - Response is a service that picks you up at home/work and takes you to your destination.
-Please schedule transportation 24 hrs in advance, notify dispatch if you are disabled and require mobility aids.
-Both Transit Services provide wheel chair accessible buses and vehicles.
+Please schedule transportation 24 hours in advance and notify dispatch if you are disabled and require mobility aids.
+Both Transit Services provide wheelchair accessible buses and vehicles.

-Fremont County Transit/Golden Shuttle is the public Transit provider for Fremont County serving Canon City, Penrose and Florence.
-Service Hours are 7:00 a.m. to 6:00 p.m.
+Fremont County Transit/Golden Shuttle is the public Transit provider for Fremont County serving Cañon City, Penrose, and Florence.
+Service hours are 7:00 a.m. to 6:00 p.m.
 Monday through Friday.
-24 hrs advance notice is requested however they do their best to service same day requests.
-For more information or to schedule a ride call the Golden Age Center @719-276-5200.
-Suggested donation is $2.00 per/trip.
+24 hours advance notice is requested, however they do their best to service same-day requests.
+For more information or to schedule a ride, call the Golden Age Center @ 719-276-5200.
+Suggested donation is $2.00 per trip.

-Wet Mountain Valley Community Services is the public Transit provider in Custer County serving Westcliffe & Silver cliff.
-Service Hours are 8:00 a.m. through 5:00 p.m.
+Wet Mountain Valley Community Services is the public Transit provider in Custer County serving Westcliffe & Silver Cliff.
+Service hours are 8:00 a.m. through 5:00 p.m.
 Monday through Friday.
-24 hrs advance notice is requested however they will do their best to service same day requests.
-For more information or schedule a ride call Wet Mountain Community Services @ 719-783-2343.
+24 hours advance notice is requested, however they will do their best to service same-day requests.
+For more information or to schedule a ride, call Wet Mountain Community Services @ 719-783-2343.
 Donations are appreciated.

 3224-A Independence Rd.